-We are committed to improving our school's approach to tackling bullying and monitor, assess and review the number of reported cases of bullying and our response to these.
+We are committed to tackling bullying and monitor, assess and review the number of reported cases of bullying and our response to these.
 The number of reported cases of bullying are anonymously shared with Governors via the termly Headteacher's Report.